uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

   - The name of the environment to generate a manifest for.
 - `--platform-helper-version <text>`
   - Override the default version of platform-helper.
 (Default version is '13.0.0').
+- `--terraform-platform-modules-version <text>`
+  - Override the default version of terraform-platform-modules.
+(Default version is '7').
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.